Leonardo Da Vinci Facts

 He also invented the bicycle 300 years before it appeared on the road and created an inflatable tube so people could float on water.
-Ah, no now we know who to thank for that awesome creation that is heaps of fun.
+Ah, now we know who to thank for that awesome creation that is heaps of fun.

 His remarks and inventions were recorded in 13,000 pages of notes and drawings, which included designs for the first parachute, helicopter, airplane, tank, repeating rifle, swinging bridge, paddleboat and motorcar.

 Many of his machines have since been built and tested, with some successful and others that weren’t so successful.

 He spent a lot of time studying the flight of birds, showing his ideas in great detail.
 He was very interested in the human body was apparently trying to find where the soul was.

 A famous drawing by da Vinci called The Vitruvian Man describes the relationship between human proportions and geometry.